 General records keeping mostly involves applying broad policies to your data and content.
 For example, if you need to retain email messages for three years and then completely delete them after seven years.

 Complying with strict and specific regulations, on the other hand, would need a little more complicated management.
 You’d need to be more specific with your categories of information, how you retain data by applying specific policies, and when you should get rid of it to avoid any liability.
-Luckily, there are third-party solutions like AvePoint’s Cloud Governance you can utilize to help streamline your governance processes securely and conveniently.
+Luckily, there are third-party solutions like AvePoint’s

 Governance and Records Management as a Journey